 There is a sixth fundamental process and that is eating, digesting and absorbing the right food and drink in the first place.
 The explosion of interest in the microbiome is bringing the core role of the digestive system into focus.
 My latest book, Improve Your Digestion, explains how to tune up your digestion and improve your absorption.

 There is a seventh fundamental process which I call ‘communication’ and relates to a communication network as an essential part of our adaptability.
 The chemicals of communication include neurotransmitters, hormones, cytokines and immunoglobulins such as IgE and IgG, the markers for food allergies and intolerances.
 When you have a Food intolerance is not the same as a food allergy.
 Food intolerances tend to cause digestive symptoms such as bloating, cramps and diarrhoea, but are… test it is measuring your IgG antibodies to specific foods.
-If you have an allergy skin prict test this is based on IgE reactions.
+If you have an allergy skin prick test this is based on IgE reactions.

-There are five main kinds of cytokines: interleukins (eg IL-1,2,6); tumor necrosis factor (TNF); interferon makes cells put up their guard against an infection.
+There are five main kinds of cytokines: interleukins (eg IL-1,2,6); tumour necrosis factor (TNF); interferon makes cells put up their guard against an infection.
 Injecting interferon is now a treatment to boost immunity; chemokines induce chemotaxis which makes things move towards the battle ground, a process that is vital in healing wounds, or disabling a pathogenic bacteria such as in food poisoning. (inc VEGF); lymphokines, produced by lymphocytes, also tell other cells to move to an infected area, and encourage other immune ‘B’ cells to produce antibodies.

 Cancer represents a communication breakdown between cells.
 Schizophrenia and auto-immune diseases also reflect a communication breakdown, as do conditions where a person is in a chronic state of inflammation.

 Each of these seven core processes can be assessed on a scale of function.
 This is what the 100% Health Check measures, giving you a score out of 100% for each of these core processes.
-If you’ve had any relevant blood tests you can enter your results to inmprove the accuracy.
+If you’ve had any relevant blood tests you can enter your results to improve the accuracy.

 For example, Homocysteine is an amino acid found in the blood.
 Elevated levels of homocysteine have been associated with narrowing and hardening of the arteries, an increased… level is a very good indicator of methylation ‘resilience’, as glycosylated Haemoglobin is the protein that is found in red blood cells.
 It contains iron and is responsible for carrying oxygen from the lungs to the… (HbA1C) is for glycation.
 By assessing your resilience in each of these seven core processes it almost invariably becomes clear both what is driving your health issue, and how to correct it (on a chemical level as other aspects such as psychological and physical are also important).
-This is how I help you, in my one day ‘Seven Secrets for 100% Health’ workshop, to devise your own 100% Health Programme.

 Diagnosing and Treating Across the Seven Core Processes

 Brigitte, age 65, is a case in point.
-She collapsed and was diagnosed with acute myeloid leukemia.
+She collapsed and was diagnosed with acute myeloid Leukemia.
 She almost died.
 While she was saved, in this instance, with chemotherapy, the critical question as to why she had developed this was brushed off by her consultants.

 She more or less followed a low glycemic load (GL) diet, struggling with her weight, so that ruled out glycation as the major driver.
 The key here is to keep Insulin is a hormone made by the pancreas.
 It is responsible for making the body’s cells absorb glucose (sugar) from the blood…. levels down, especially insulin-like growth factor (IGF-1) which promotes cancer cell growth.
 This is the likely mechanism by which dairy products promote cancer risk, the evidence for which is strongest in relation to prostate cancer.
 Since dairy products promotes IGF-1 levels I put her on a dairy-free diet.
 The GL of a diet best predicts the insulinemic response so I encouraged her to eat a low GL diet as well.